TrustifierLabs/nodejs-mailer/app/pigeons-server/README.md

 **IMPORTANT**: Remeber that this only applies when you have a domain-level account with google.

+Replace &lt;*YOURDOMAIN*&gt; in any of the instructions below with your ACTUAL domain. :-)

 ## The Steps to get going:

 1. set-up a service account in google using your domain administrator account,